Push Notifications

 Upload Auth Key to Apphud

-Go to Apphud Dashboard and open "App settings", select "Push" tab.
-There you will see Upload button for APNs auth key file.
+Go to Apphud Dashboard and open "Settings", select "iOS push notifications" tab.
+There you will see Upload file button for APNs auth key file.
 Just upload your Key file there.
-Also, enter your Team ID and make sure key identifier is also entered:
+Also, enter your Team ID and Save settings.

 [Required] Set up Push Notifications in the iOS app